AndreasSoularidis/NL2SWL-Framework/README.md

 ![phase_1](https://github.com/user-attachments/assets/2eb31369-537c-4779-bae3-2aeb6d1dc6a5)

 ### Phase 2
 In the second phase, the framework utilizes only the RAG component (ontology concepts).
 The prompt template is the following:
 ![phase_2](https://github.com/user-attachments/assets/f5105d88-a8fb-4903-b74e-45d2fa077fe1)

 ### Phase 3
-In the third phase, the framework does not use any component.
-The prompt template is the following:
+In the third phase, the framework does not use any component.The prompt template is the following:
 ![phase_3](https://github.com/user-attachments/assets/b9a34553-19ef-4df8-b147-d478a88ac3bb)

 ### Results
 ![image](https://github.com/user-attachments/assets/0a6a63dd-2b0f-4ff5-86aa-d7f475b11e45)

 For the detailed results see here

 ### Example